 If you are awarded a scholarship we will require an academic transcript as evidence to confirm you achieved a first.

 How to apply

-Applications are now closed.
-The deadline to submit your application was 5pm Monday 11 May 2020.
+The deadline to submit your application was 1.00pm Tuesday 9 May 2023.

 All applications will be reviewed by senior members of academic staff and/or Student Support Services staff.